-That is also why Apostle Paul calls Christ the ‘last Adam’ (1Corinthians 15:45).
-Since the Hebrew word ‘Adam’ stands for ‘human kind’ it means that, like the first Adam, also Christ – the ‘second Adam’, was the head and representative of the whole human kind.
-It also means that we all were united with Christ, and that in a sense we were even in Him.
+That is also why Apostle Paul calls Christ the ‘last Adam‘ (1Corinthians 15:45).
+Since the Hebrew word ‘Adam’ stands for ‘human kind‘ it means that, like the first Adam, also Christ – the ‘second Adam’, was the head and representative of the whole humankind.
+It also means that we all were united with Christ and that in a sense we were in Him.

 Likewise, because Jesus Christ who assumed our representative fallen human nature came as the second Adam (second ‘human kind‘), perfectly obeyed God’s holy law and finally died on the cross as our representative (as us), then we also did all this in Him and can now bear the consequences of his perfection and death in the form of freedom from condemnation and eternal death!

-Ok, I know that in our modern western culture it is difficult to grasp this truth, but the fact that Jesus took our representative sinful nature and became the ‘second Adam’ (second human kind) actually and truly means that He became you and me!
-And this is exactly what some of the most renowned Christian theologians and writers such as Professor William Warren Prescott, Dietrich Bonhoeffer, Anders Nygren, Jack Sequeira, Francis Nichol, Watchman Nee and others teach.
+Unfortunately, in our modern western culture, it is difficult to grasp this truth.
+Nevertheless, the fact that Jesus took our representative sinful nature and became the ‘second Adam’ (second humankind), actually and truly means that He became you and me!
+And this is exactly what some of the most renowned Christian theologians and writers such as Professor William Warren Prescott, Dietrich Bonhoeffer, Anders Nygren, Jack Sequeira, Francis Nichol, Watchman Nee, and others teach.
 Below you will find some short quotes in which they express this unique, most precious, and greatest idea:

 “In taking Adam’s place Christ became the head of the human race, and died on the cross as its representative.
 Thus, in a sense, when He died the entire race died with Him.
 As He represented all men, so His death stood for the death of all.
 In Him all men died.
 This does not, however, mean universal salvation, for each individual sinner must accept the atonement provided by the Saviour in order to make it effective” (Francis Nichol, The Seventh-day Adventist Bible Commentary, comment to 2Cor 5.
 14);